ferdium/ferdium-app/next_release.md

 - **Merge Franz 5.4.0**
 - **Use Ferdi without an Account**: Simply choose "Use Ferdi without an Account" on the login screen
 - **Accent color**: Change Ferdi's accent color
+- **Darkmode**:
-- **Darkmode**: Easily open and edit any service's `darkmode.css` through the new "Open darkmode.css" button
+  - Easily open and edit any service's `darkmode.css` through the new "Open darkmode.css" button
+  - Add adaptable Dark Mode that will respect the system's darkmode setting ([#173](https://github.com/getferdi/ferdi/issues/173) - @steliyan)
 - **Hibernation**: Activate service hibernation to save battery
 - **Smaller file size**: Ferdi is now 17% smaller
 - **Annoucements**: Always get notified about the latest features of Ferdi